lucidworks/fusion-seed-app/README.md

 After cloning this repository:

 ~~~
-cd fusion-seed-ui
-npm install -g corsproxy
-npm install -g http-server
-npm install
 bin/start
 ~~~
-This will start an HTTP server on http://localhost:8000 and a CORS-enabled proxy server on http://localhost:9292.
+This script will ensure all dependencies are installed.
+Then start an HTTP server on http://localhost:8000 and a CORS-enabled proxy server on http://localhost:9292.
 To change the hostname and ports, modify bin/start.

 * Go to http://localhost:8000/app/#/search/*
 * To see an example of the Query Pipeline adding facets based on the category, click on Men's -> Blazers (or go to http://localhost:8000/app/#/search/Men~Blazers?q=)